FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

 SQL Server deprecated as storage for Vonk Administration
 --------------------------------------------------------

-Per Vonk version 0.8.0, you are encouraged to run Vonk Administration on :ref:`SQLite<configure_sqlite>` and no longer on SQL Server.
+As of Vonk version 0.7.1, you are encouraged to run Vonk Administration on :ref:`SQLite<configure_sqlite>` and no longer on SQL Server.
 Refer to :ref:`sqlite_admin_reasons` for more background.